Guilherme Finkler

-Guilherme Finkler (born 24 September 1985) is a retired Brazilian footballer who played as an attacking midfielder.
-He is known as Guilherme in Brazil and Gui Finkler in Australia and New Zealand.
+Guilherme Finkler (born September 24, 1985) is a retired Brazilian footballer who played as an attacking midfielder, commonly known as Guilherme in Brazil and Gui Finkler in Australia and New Zealand.

 Early life

 Finkler was born in Caxias do Sul in the Brazilian state of Rio Grande do Sul in 1985.

 Finkler has a wife, Karine, and a daughter, Rafaela.

 Club career

 Early career

 Finkler played for Brazilian side Juventude, scoring four times in 15 appearances in the 2006 season.
 Upon returning from a long spell at Cianorte he played in three further matches in 2007.
 Finkler's subsequent Brazilian club was Juventude's city rival, Caxias.

 England and Belgium

 During the 2006-2007 season, Finkler played for Wolverhampton Wanderers in the EFL Championship.
 After scoring several goals in pre-season games the club took the season-long loan option on Finkler.
-However, he never made a first-team appearance in competitive games.
-His loan was cut short in January 2007 by mutual consent.
-Finkler continued his stay in Europe throughout the 2006–2007 season on loan at Belgian Pro League club Mouscron.
+However, he never made a first-team appearance in any competitive game.
+His loan was then cut short in January 2007 by mutual consent.
+He continued his stay in Europe though, later in the 2006–2007 season he had a loan spell at Belgian Pro League club Mouscron.